 Managing the performance of employees plays an important role in meeting company goals, keeping employees motivated and being able to take appropriate action to help employees when they are struggling.
 Using business intelligence data to measure targets and demonstrate new opportunities is a transparent and effective way to treat all of your people fairly and bring out their best performance.

-From the side of the company, performance management is essential to ensuring corporate strategy and goals are attained.
+From the company side, performance management is essential to ensuring corporate strategy and goals are attained.
 It enables managers and executives to focus on specific areas in order to meet targets.
 Without performance management, the company would not know how they were performing and would be unable to adjust either company targets or the strategy used to attain these targets.

 From an employee side, performance management is of equal importance.
-It allows managers to identify those who overperform and reward this behavior.
+It allows managers to identify those who perform well and reward this behavior.
 This incentivizes employees to perform to the very best of their ability.

 Effective performance management consists of meeting both task and people needs.
 Task needs are those dealing with structure and practical strategy.
 People needs relate to the development and motivation of your team.